grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 > `OPTIONS="-c -m /var/spool/postfix/var/run/saslauthd"`

 > **:bulb: Note:** If you use saslauthd for anything else, you can just copy /etc/default/saslauthd to /etc/default/postfix-saslauthd ane make the above changes to the new file.

-By default saslauthd is authenticating to Unix accounts through PAM.
-We don't want to have to create new system accounts just to add mail users, so we're going to set up the smtp module for PAM to get the users from a database file.
-You can also set this up to use a database server like MySQL.

-Cyrus SASL does provide the auxprop mechanism instead of the PAM mechanism to allow plugins to authenticate against a file or database server, but these mothods store passwords in plain text (with root-only access), so they are not recommended to use.
-PAM stores encrypted passwords.

-First we need to set up a SMTP module for PAM

-> **Create SMTP module for PAM**
->
-> `sudo vi /etc/pam.d/smtp`
->
-> Add these lines:
-> ```
-> auth    required   pam_userdb.so db=/etc/postfix/users crypt=crypt
-> account sufficient pam_userdb.so db=/etc/postfix/users crypt=crypt

-Confusingly, this will be looking for /etc/postfix/users.db

-To create this file, we need to create a Berkely database and add a user.

-     { echo user; echo `mkpasswd -s -m sha-512`; } | sudo db_load -T -t hash /etc/postfix/users.db

-Make sure to replace *user* with the username you want.
-You will be prompted for a password for the user.

-Once we've configured SASL to authenticate with our user database, we will add it to our postfix config, first by creating a smtpd.conf file for SASL then updating our main.cf
+Once we've configured SASL, we will add it to our postfix config, first by creating a smtpd.conf file for SASL then updating our main.cf

 >**Create SASL smtpd config**
 >